310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 <th>(I’ll change it so that the units with the highest track record in DreamFes will perform first.)</th>

-<th>(We don’t mesh well with the concept of an opening act[^31], but… I’ll be able to move the game pieces forward on the board however I see fit.)</th>
+<th>(We don’t mesh well with the concept of an opening act, but… I’ll be able to move the game pieces forward on the board however I see fit.)</th>[^8]

 “Ryuseitai has hardly done any activities, and thus, is much lower than us Akatsuki.
 In other words, your turn has already ended.”